 - Garlic: Minced.

-- Seasonings: A tablespoon of Old Bay seasoning and a little bit of Cajun seasoning make this one incredible meal!
+- Seasonings: A tablespoon of Old Bay seasoning and some Cajun seasoning.

-- Parsley: Chopped fresh parsley makes a refreshing and attractive optional garnish.
+- Parsley: Chopped fresh parsley makes a refreshing garnish.

 - Lemon Wedges: For serving.